-9. The Eyebrows and pupils
+9. The Eyebrows and Pupils

 For the pupils, all you need to do is draw a small circle in each eye.
-You can have Scooby looking in whichever direction your please.
+You can have Scooby looking in whichever direction you please.
 However, in order to retain his signature goofy look, I chose to draw him cross-eyed.